cs50nestm/web/homepage/README.md

 1. Execute `cd` to ensure that you’re in` ~/` (i.e., your home directory, aka ~).
 2. Execute `mkdir chapter5 to make (i.e., create) a directory called `chapter5` in your home directory.

-Execute `cd chapter5` to change into (i.e., open) that directory.
+3. Execute `cd chapter5` to change into (i.e., open) that directory.

-Execute `wget http://cdn.cs50.net/ap/2019/problems/homepage/homepage.zip` to download a (compressed) ZIP file with this problem’s distribution.
+4. Execute `wget http://cdn.cs50.net/ap/2019/problems/homepage/homepage.zip` to download a (compressed) ZIP file with this problem’s distribution.

-Execute `unzip homepage.zip` to uncompress that file.
+5. Execute `unzip homepage.zip` to uncompress that file.

-Execute `rm homepage.zip` followed by `yes` or `y` to delete that ZIP file.
+6. Execute `rm homepage.zip` followed by `yes` or `y` to delete that ZIP file.

-Execute `ls`.
+7. Execute `ls`.
 You should see a directory called `homepage`, which was inside of that ZIP file.

-Execute `cd homepage` to change into that directory.
+8. Execute `cd homepage` to change into that directory.

-Execute `ls`.
+9. Execute `ls`.
 You should see this problem’s distribution code, including `index.html` and `styles.css`.

-You can immediately start a server to view the site by typing
+10. You can immediately start a server to view the site by typing

 ```
 http-server
 ```

-in the terminal window and clicking on the link that appears, which should be of the form `https://UNIQUEID-ide.cs50.xyz:8080`, where `UNIQUEID` is a long, alphanumeric slug specific to your account.
+in the terminal window and clicking on the link that appears.

 ## Specification
 Implement in your `homepage` directory a website that must: